Working in Larnaca

 There are several places in Larnaca where you can find good and affordable food.
 One option is to visit local markets like Larnaca Municipal Market or Livadia Market, where you can find fresh produce, meats, and other ingredients at reasonable prices.
 Additionally, there are small local eateries and bakeries scattered throughout the city that offer delicious and budget-friendly meals.
 Exploring the side streets and local neighborhoods can often lead you to hidden gems with affordable food options.

-Still not sure about moving to Larnaca?
+Still not sure about living and working in Larnaca?

-Larnaca is a relatively small city, and many of its popular sightseeing spots are within walking distance from each other.
-For example, the famous Larnaca Salt Lake and Hala Sultan Tekke Mosque are approximately a 20-30 minute walk from the city center.
-The Larnaca Marina and Finikoudes Beach are also easily accessible on foot, with a walking distance of about 10-15 minutes from the city centre.
+• The Larnaca Marina and Finikoudes Beach are also easily accessible on foot, with a walking distance of about 10-15 minutes from the city centre.

-Live the dreamy coastal life in this beautiful city in Cyprus.
-Imagine waking up to golden sandy beaches, crystal-clear turquoise waters, and year-round sunshine.
-Larnaca offers a perfect blend of modern amenities and rich history, with its charming old town, Middle Age castle, and vibrant local culture.
-Indulge in delicious Mediterranean cuisine, explore ancient ruins, and embrace the relaxed island lifestyle.
+• Indulge in delicious Mediterranean cuisine, explore ancient ruins, and embrace the relaxed island lifestyle.
 With a welcoming community, excellent healthcare, and a thriving expat scene, Larnaca is a haven for those seeking a tranquil and vibrant coastal living experience.
-Dive into the beauty of Larnaca and create memories that will last a lifetime.

 Speak to one of our recruiters